 Land Use Innovation Initiative

-The Groundwork Land Use Innovation Initiative advances environmental justice through community-driven land revitalization efforts that transform brownfield sites into neighborhood and community assets like parks, trails, and community gardens.
-Made possible through a joint partnership between NPS-Rivers, Trails, and Conservation Assistance Program, the EPA’s Office of Brownfields and Land Revitalization, and Groundwork USA, this Initiative champions and invests in projects that spark innovation, leadership, and long-term investment in land revitalization across Groundwork communities.
+The Groundwork Land Use Innovation Initiative advances environmental justice through community-driven land revitalization efforts that transform brownfield sites into neighborhood assets like parks, trails, and community gardens.
+Made possible through a partnership between NPS-Rivers, Trails, and Conservation Assistance Program, the EPA’s Office of Brownfields and Land Revitalization, and Groundwork USA, this program advances community-centered projects that spark innovation, resident leadership, and long-term investment in land revitalization across Groundwork communities.
+In 2024, additional funding was provided through Hydro Flask’s Parks for All program.

 • Meet Our 2022 Grantees